Mesothelioma

 Mesothelioma Treatment Options

-Treating mesothelioma is the key to helping you live longer.
-Mesothelioma treatments allow doctors to shrink or remove tumors, kill mesothelioma cells, and ease a patient’s symptoms.
+Different mesothelioma treatments allow doctors to shrink or remove tumors, kill cells, and ease symptoms.
+Learn about mesothelioma treatment options below.

 Surgery